rajive/DDSChatApp/README.md

 [DDS](http://portals.omg.org/dds), the data connectivity framework for Internet of Things (IoT).

-The examples show evolution of interface versions as well as multiple component implementations for a given interface version.
+The examples show evolution of datatypes versions as well as multiple component implementations for a given interface.

 The common aspects are described below.